robert/robert.github.com/_posts/2018-12-08-programming-projects-for-advanced-beginners.md

 *You might also be interested in signing up for [my office hours](/office-hours), or for my newsletter (see below).*

+### Acclaim for Programming Projects for Advanced Beginners

+*"Just want you to know that I'm currently going through your "Programming Projects for Advanced Beginners" blog post series and it's been an awesome ride along the way!"*

+*"I just completed advanced beginners part-1 and it was wonderfully written project/blog.
+Thank you very much."*

+*"Really love how the blog post goes through the steps with explanation in code, thanks for sharing!"*

+*"I finished the ASCII project a few days ago, it was great.
+When is the next one coming out??"*

+*"I started with the Conway's Game of Life one and now I'm spending an hour or two each night putting together the tic tac toe game.
+Right now I'm building the board/turn sequence but I'm excited for the AI part…"*

+*"Holy moly, that link is amazing.
+The way he describes the situation is amazing, so well written and accurate."*

 [proj-1]: /2018/06/12/programming-projects-for-advanced-beginners-ascii-art/
 [proj-2]: /2018/07/20/project-2-game-of-life/
 [proj-3a]: /2018/10/09/programming-projects-for-advanced-beginners-3-a/